vuejs/docs/src/api/sfc-style.md

 ### Global Selectors

-If you want just one rule to apply globally, you can use the `:global` pseudo-class:
+If you want just one rule to apply globally, you can use the `:global` pseudo-class rather than creating another `<style>` (see below):

 ```vue
 <style scoped>